Dutch childcare benefits scandal: Parliamentary Interrogation Committee on Childcare Benefits

-On the initiative of MP Bart Snels of GroenLinks, the House of Representatives established the Parliamentary Interrogation Committee on Childcare Benefits (Parlementaire ondervragingscommissie Kinderopvangtoeslag, POK) on 2 July 2020.
+On the initiative of member Bart Snels of GroenLinks, the House of Representatives established the Parliamentary Interrogation Committee on Childcare Benefits (Parlementaire ondervragingscommissie Kinderopvangtoeslag, POK) on 2 July 2020.
 The aim was to find out to what extent the cabinet was aware of the childcare benefits scandal and why it took until 2019 to become public.
-A minority of the House of Representatives also wanted former MPs to be able to be heard during the interrogations.
+A minority of the House of Representatives also wanted former members of the House of Representatives to be able to be heard during the interrogations.
 The decision not to allow this was criticised, because as co-legislator and controller of the government, the House of Representatives also had a role in the childcare benefits scandal.

 Because statements during a parliamentary questioning are no longer legally usable for criminal investigation and a criminal investigation by the Public Prosecution Service was still ongoing, the questioning was coordinated with the Public Prosecution Service.
 Civil servants were not asked about racial profiling by the tax authorities, so that they may still be prosecuted for those acts in the future.

-The parliamentary interrogation committee consisted of the following MPs:
+The parliamentary interrogation committee consisted of the following members of the House of Representatives: